fieldtrip/website/tutorial/coregistration_opm.md

 - Read in the 3D model, assign a meaningful coordinate system, and erase the irrelevant parts, using **[ft_read_headshape](/reference/ft_read_headshape)**, **[ft_meshrealign](/reference/ft_meshrealign)**, and **[ft_defacemesh](/reference/ft_defacemesh)**.
 - Interactive alignment of the face - extracted from the 3D model -  with the MRI-extracted scalp surface, using **[ft_volumesegment](/reference/ft_volumesegment)**, **[ft_prepare_mesh](/reference/ft_prepare_mesh)**, and **[ft_meshrealign](/reference/ft_meshrealign)**.
 - Interactive alignment of the helmet with the reference sensors/helmet, using **[ft_meshrealign](/reference/ft_meshrealign)**.
-- Combination of the obtained alignment parameters into a single transformation matrix, and application of the resulting transformation to the sensor array, using **[ft_transform_geometry](/reference/ft_transform_geometry)**.
+- Combination of the obtained alignment parameters into a single transformation matrix
+- Application of the resulting transformation to the sensor array, using **[ft_transform_geometry](/reference/ft_transform_geometry)**.

 ### Definition of the head-based coordinate system